CodeTheChangeUBC/reBOOT/README.md

 Welcome to the reBOOT Canada database project, created by Code the Change UBC!
 This is the development repository for the project.
 The project entails developing a database web application with the ability to generate CRA-compliant tax receipts.

-1. Data storage
-2. CRA-compliant tax receipt generation
-3. Data analytics tool
-4. User permission control

 |   | Main Features  |
 ----|-----------------
-🚀  | **Simple to use** - set up a deployment from your computer without ever having to manually SSH into your remote 🍰  | **Cloud-agnostic** - use any Linux-based remote virtual private server provider you want ⚒  | **Versatile project support** - deploy any Dockerfile or docker-compose project 🚄  | **Continuous deployment** - Webhook integrations for GitHub, GitLab, and Bitbucket means your project can be automatically updated, rebuilt, and deployed as soon as you `git push`
-🛂  | **In-depth controls** - start up, shut down, and monitor your deployment with ease from the command line or using Inertia's REST API
-🏷  | **Flexible configuration** - branch deployment, environment variables, easy file transfer for configuration files, build settings, and more
-📦  | **Built-in provisioning** - easily provision and set up VPS instances for your project with supported providers such as Amazon Web Services using a single command
-👥  | **Built for teams** - provide shared access to an Inertia deployment by adding users 🔑  | **Secure** - secured with access tokens and HTTPS across the board, as well as features like 2FA for user logins
+🚀  | **Simple to use** - focus on your work with the simple and intuitive UI 📦  | **Data storage** - easily add/view/change/delete donor and donation data without worrying about security 🍰  | **Data analytics** - analyze your donation data with useful charts and statitics 🛂  | **User permission controls** - control incremental permissions for managing teams and users 🏷  | **CRA-compliant tax receipts** - generate CRA-compliant tax receipts that provides full detail about donations 👥  | **Built for teams** - provides tools to control team management for volunteers and employees 🔑  | **Secure** - secured with HTTPS across the board, as well as features like XSS, CSRF protection

 # :family: Team